 There are many herbs that may also relieve you of the symptoms caused by hyperthyroid.

-Eleuthero- Eleuthero herb plays an important role for strengthening weak adrenal glands.
-Weak adrenal glands tend to affect immunity and thus lead to autoimmune condition such as Graves’ Disease.
+Eleuthero- Eleuthero herb plays an important role in strengthening weak adrenal glands.
+Weak adrenal glands tend to affect immunity and thus lead to an autoimmune condition such as Graves’ Disease.

 Bugleweed – This herb can manage the symptoms of hyperthyroidism and Graves’ Disease very well.
 Some of the patients may, however not find this herb very suitable for their symptoms and should thus have antithyroid medication.
 Bugleweed should not be, at any cost, taken by a patient of hypothyroidism.